Mbed-TLS/mbedtls/docs/driver-only-builds.md

 - hashes: SHA-3, SHA-2, SHA-1, MD5, etc.
 - elliptic-curve cryptography (ECC): ECDH, ECDSA, EC J-PAKE, ECC key types.
 - finite-field Diffie-Hellman: FFDH algorithm, DH key types.
+- AEADs:
-- AEADs: GCM, CCM and ChachaPoly
+  - GCM and CCM with AES, ARIA and Camellia key types
+  - ChachaPoly with ChaCha20 Key type
+- Ciphers:
+  - key types: AES, ARIA, Camellia, DES
+  - modes: ECB, CBC, CTR, CFB, OFB, XTS

 Supported means that when those are provided only by drivers, everything (including PK, X.509 and TLS if `MBEDTLS_USE_PSA_CRYPTO` is enabled) should work in the same way as if the mechanisms where built-in, except as documented in the "Limitations" sub-sections of the sections dedicated to each family below.

-In the near future (end of 2023), we are planning to also add support for ciphers (AES, ARIA, Camellia).

 Currently (mid-2023) we don't have plans to extend this to RSA.
 If you're interested in driver-only support for RSA, please let us know.